pekim/freetype/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/pekim/freetype-go)](https://pkg.go.dev/github.com/pekim/freetype-go)

-This is a cgo-free library that implements the [FreeType](https://freetype.org/) library.
+This is a cgo-free library that implements the much of the [FreeType](https://freetype.org/) C API.
-It is a relatively thin wrapper around [libfreetype](https://pkg.go.dev/modernc.org/libfreetype), providing a slightly more Go friendly API.
+It is a relatively thin wrapper around the excellent [libfreetype](https://pkg.go.dev/modernc.org/libfreetype), providing a slightly more Go friendly API.

+A degree of familiarity with FreeType's API will be required.
+The [Freetype Tutorial](https://freetype.org/freetype2/docs/tutorial/index.html) is a good starting point.

 ## API

+The API attempts to balance Go conventions with FreeType conventions.
+And while it violates both from time to time, hopefully it doesn't stray too far from either.

 ### functions